Latin American, Latinx, and Caribbean Studies

 Director, Latin American, Latinx, and Caribbean Studies

-Faculty in the Latin American, Latinx, and Caribbean Studies program bring expertise from the social sciences, the humanities and the arts, including education, history, music, political science, religious studies, sociology and anthropology, Spanish and visual arts.
+Faculty in the Latin American, Latinx, and Caribbean Studies program bring expertise from the social sciences, the humanities, sciences and the arts, including biology, economics, education, history, music, political science, religious studies, sociology and anthropology, Spanish and visual arts.

 The diverse team of faculty are active in the field, publishing, attending conferences and conducting extensive and original research.